-Luthuli on Monday accused the ANCYL of failing to make the same call to President Jacob Zuma, who previously made similar allegations.
+Luthuli yesterday accused the ANCYL of failing to make the same call to President Jacob Zuma, who previously made similar allegations.

-Luthuli was reacting to a statement by the ANCYL in the eThekwini region on Monday, which called for Ramaphosa to go to the Hawks to report his allegation that money was exchanged in brown envelopes among ANC members ahead of the party’s national conference in December.
+Luthuli was reacting to a statement by the ANCYL in the eThekwini region yesterday, which called for Ramaphosa to go to the Hawks to report his allegation that money was exchanged in brown envelopes among ANC members ahead of the party’s national conference in December.

 “The problem is money.
 Money has come in between us, and today there is patronage, there is money being passed around, in bags, paper bags and brown envelopes.
 As we are leading to the conference, money has become the currency of buying favours and votes,” Ramaphosa reportedly said while delivering the SACP’s Chris Hani Memorial Lecture in the Eastern Cape at the weekend.